iaverypadberg/iaverypadberg/README.md

 ### Hi there 👋

+🔭 Computer Vision on edge devices
-🔭 Working on Cardano smart contracts!
+🔭 Working on Cardano smart contracts
 🌱 Learning about software development

  ⚡ Fun fact: The light we see from the Andromada Galaxy is 2.8 million years old